June in

 Heat index

-Throughout June, the heat index is computed to be a life-threatening hot 45°C (113°F).
+The average heat index in June is appraised at a burning hot 45°C (113°F).

 Humidity

-The average relative humidity in June in Chiang Rai is 80%.
+The average relative humidity in June is 80%.

 Rainfall